 On your final night in the city, you may want to relax and be refreshed for your trip the next day.
 You could pay a visit to Silverbird Galleria located in Central Business District of the city.
 It houses a cinema, restaurants, game arcades, retail shops and a host of other gift shops.
-Go for a cosy movie night at the Silverbird cinemas.
+Go for a cosy movie night at the Silverbird Cinemas.

 You could go for a cosy movie night at the Silverbird Cinemas.
 Or take the opportunity to shop or just browse the various shops located in the Silverbird Galeria building.

 There are many places to have a sophisticated evening in Abuja.
-After your movie, you ca visit one of the many gardens of Abuja.
+After your movie, you can visit one of the many gardens of Abuja.
 A great choice would be Riverplate Park or the Secret Garden.
 These places are great for lone relaxation or hanging out with friends.

 Abuja is vibrant city and a place of full of beauty.
-You may not get to experience all that Abuja has to offer in 48hours, but with our help you can still get a pretty good taste.
+You may not get to experience all that Abuja has to offer in 48hours, but with our help, you can still get a pretty good taste.

 Kaduna city has an interesting aura that captures every visitor that visits it.
 Once you have hit the city either by flight, by road or train, be ready for the unforgettable fun-filled experience.
 You will enjoy the view of the beautiful hills, the waterfall and delicious local food and drinks like fura and suya.

 Jos city still stands tall among tourist cities in the country; its cool and relaxing temperate as well as its gorgeous landscapes are the trademark of the city.
 Its economic life also quite buoyant, traders come in from all parts of the country to buy and sell in the city.